-The World Health Organization issued a recommendation to ban indoor tanning completely for those under 18 in 2009.19 Australia, Germany, England, France, Scotland, California, Vermont, New Jersey, and Oregon are all following this recommendation.
-In Canada, so are Nova Scotia, Newfoundland and Labrador, British Columbia, Quebec, and some municipalities in Ontario.
+The World Health Organization issued a recommendation to ban indoor tanning completely for those under 18 in 2009.19 Australia, Germany, England, France, Scotland, California, Vermont, Oregon, Nevada, and Texas are all following this recommendation.
+In Canada, so are Nova Scotia, British Columbia, Quebec, and some municipalities in Ontario.
 In fact, some places have banned tanning for all ages; Brazil and New South Wales in Australia!
 Maybe they’re on to something.

 Crossing the guideline.

 In 2005, Health Canada issued voluntary safety guidelines20 to the artificial tanning industry to prevent teens from being exposed to UV rays and increasing their risk of cancer.
 Their top recommendations were:

 Anyone under the age of 16 should not use tanning equipment.

 60% of tanning facilities did not ask the age of their customers.21

 People with a skin type that is likely to burn should be advised not to tan.